bendehaan/vault-in-practice/README.md

     make getsecret

 you then see the value of the secret.
 In the ui, go to update the secret.
 If you do it quick enough you will see the last line have the updated secret.
+Inspect vaultmanager/example.py function `get_secret` to see how the VaultManager is used.

 Then do

     make connection

 there you see some data extracted from the database (compare with postgres/data/testtable.csv).
+Now inspect vaultmanager/exmaple.py function `get_connection` to see how the VaultManager is used.
+Note that the connection is a derived secret that is automatically updated by the VaultManager when the credentials as stored in vault are updated.

 # Notes